antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 ## What's new in Nullable Reference Types for Preview 7

 The most critical additions to the feature are tools for working with generics and more advanced API usage scenarios.
-These were derived from our experience annotating CoreFX.
+These were derived from our experience in beginning to annotate .NET Core.

 ### The `notnull` generic constraint